BabylonJS/OldDocumentationSite/content/How_To/scene/Multi_Canvases.md

 To do so, you need to create "views".
 A view is defined by a canvas (the target) and an optional camera (the definition of the view).

+**Please note that when a view is registered, the canvas used to initialized the Engine becomes a "working" canvas and is no more supposed to be displayed directly.**

 ## Creating a view